Mental health & inner development with a supportive community

-Aware is a new free app from 29k, with open or private, hosted live sessions for mental health, wellbeing and inner development.
+Aware is a new free app from the 29k foundation, with open or private, hosted live sessions for mental health, wellbeing and inner development.

 QR code